2DegreesInvesting/ds.databricks4r/README.md

 - Starting a cluster takes minutes.
 - RStudio lacks `sudo`.
 - RStudio requires no auto-termination.
-- RStudio fails to read from the Databricks Catalog.
+- RStudio lacks direct access to the Databricks Catalog.
 - RStudio won’t persist when restarting the cluster.

 ## Resources